Structure of the pipeline output file JSON

 PDF and image files use the same structure.
 Textual extracts and scans the text from the files.

-For PDF and image files, the JSON output structure adds:
+For PDF and image files, the JSON output structure adds the following content.

 • An automatically incremented identifier.
 For example, id for the first key-value pair is 1, for the second key-value pair is 2, and so on.